IMSY-DKFZ/simpa/documentation/src/developer_guide.md

  list.
 This has the benefit of enabling the Library class to be iterable.
 Add your newly added constant field to the list here.

- 3. Your absorption spectrum is now usable throughout all of ippai and is accessible using the `SPECTRAL_LIBRARY` sngleton that can be imported using `from ippai.utils import SPECTRAL_LIBRARY`.
+ 3. Your absorption spectrum is now usable throughout all of simpa and is accessible using the `SPECTRAL_LIBRARY` sngleton that can be imported using `from simpa.utils import SPECTRAL_LIBRARY`.